 Vorlesung/Übung: Natural Risks and Hazards (A3a) (74010)

-Learning objectives (Module A3): Aim of this module is to teach about occurrence and impact of natural risks, extreme events and shocks.
-Reoccurring events are included as well as single disasters; those with stabilising effects and those with catastrophic consequences and regime change.
-The impact on biodiversity, ecology, provision of services, and cultural landscapes is covered.
+Learning Objectives: Aim of this module is to teach about occurrence and impact of natural risks and extreme events in ecology.
+Reoccurring events are included as well as single disasters; those with stabilizing effects and those with catastrophic consequences and regime shift.
+The impact of climatic, biotic and geomorphological events on biodiversity, ecology, provision of services, and cultural landscapes is covered.
 The learning objective is the ability to deal with in-depth theories and methods of Disturbance Ecology and to research extreme events.
-Fundamentals for a scientific study of interdisciplinary catastrophe research and management will be developed.
+Fundamentals for a scientific study of interdisciplinary disaster research and risk management will be developed.

 Course Content: Climate and land-use change are leading to global changes in disturbance regimes and to an increase in the frequency and magnitude of extreme events.
-In this module we deal with, among other things, abrupt climate change and the appearance of extreme weather events like heat waves, drought, intense rainfall, tropical cyclones and extra-tropical severe storms.
-Furthermore, e.g. large fires, insect calamities, pandemics, volcano eruptions, floods and toxic disasters will be covered and the system response analysed.
-The ecological consequences of possible future extreme events such as a lack of a cold winter and then late frosts in the northern hemisphere will also be covered.
+In this module, we deal with, geomorphological hazards, abrupt climate change and extreme weather events like heat waves, drought, intense rainfall, tropical cyclones and extra-tropical severe storms.
+Furthermore, avalanches, mass movement, large fires, insect calamities, pandemics, volcano eruptions and floods will be covered.
+The ecological consequences of possible future extreme events such as a lack of cold winter and occurrence of late frosts in the northern hemisphere will be addressed.
+Developing and presenting a scientific expert presentation trains students in analyzing and understanding the progress in current scientific literature on extreme events.

 << Zurück zu Semester-Übersicht